anuragpatil66/HashSmasher/README.md

 Key Features and Benefits:

-1) Effortless Password Hashing: HashSmasher simplifies the entire password hashing process.
+1)Effortless Password Hashing: HashSmasher simplifies the entire password hashing process.
 With just a few clicks, you can select from three powerful algorithms - MD5, SHA-512, and BCrypt - and swiftly generate secure password hashes.
 Hash a single password or effortlessly process an extensive list of passwords from a text (.txt) file.

 2)Intelligent Hash Cracking: Lost a password?
 Don't fret!
 HashSmasher's advanced hash cracking capabilities are here to help.
 Simply provide the target hash and a list of potential passwords, and let HashSmasher's intelligent algorithms work their magic.
 HashSmasher tirelessly searches for matches, ensuring speedy results for your peace of mind.